The Chern Numbers and Euler Characteristics of Modules: Introduction

-The task of determining the elements of $\Lambda(M)$ has turned out to be rather daunting, along with various versions of these results without the unmixedness hypothesis.
+The task of determining the elements of $\Lambda(M)$ has turned out to be rather daunting.
 More amenable has been the approach to obtain specialized bounds using cohomological techniques.
 An unresolved issue has been to describe the character of the set $\Lambda(M)$, in particular the role of its extrema and the gap structure of the set itself.

 The other invariant of the module $M$ in our investigation is the following.
 Let $Q = (x_1, x_2, \ldots, x_r)$ be a parameter ideal for $M$.
 We denote by $\rmH_i(Q;M)$~($i \in \mathbb Z)$ the $i$--th homology module of the Koszul complex $\rmK_{\bullet}(Q; M)$ generated by the system $\mathbf{x} = \{x_1, x_2, \ldots, x_r\}$ of parameters of $M$.
 We put and call it the first {\em Euler characteristic} of $M$ relative to $Q$; hence by a classical result of Serre (see \cite{AB}, \cite{Serrebook}).